Legal Separation vs. Divorce in Massachusetts

 Divided family in the process of separation in MA

-The decision to pursue a legal separation in Massachusetts depends on the need for space, financial considerations, and the desire to maintain a marital status for personal or religious reasons.
+The decision to get a legal separation in Massachusetts depends on the financial considerations, and the desire to maintain a marital status.

 When living with a spouse becomes impossible for any reason, but divorce is still not an option, people usually think about filing for legal separation.
 But is there legal separation in Massachusetts?
 No, the state doesn’t recognize such a procedure.